 This study tests the role of top managers' gender in relying on internal financing sources for working capital requirements by analyzing 1.235 firm managers in 98 developing countries from the World Bank's Productivity and the Investment Climate Survey.
 Based on the cross-country data, this study demonstrates a gender-based difference in the proportion of the use of internal financing sources.
-In particular, top female managers tend to choose a higher proportion of internally financed working capital than top male managers.
+In particular, top female managers tend to Journal of Economics, Business, and Accountancy Ventura Vol. 23, No. 1, April - July 2020, pages 38 - 45 choose a higher proportion of internally financed working capital than top male managers.

 Our results offer both academic and practical contributions.
 Specifically, this study provides a better understanding of the association between top female managers and the preferred order of financing sources, especially for the working capital purpose, which is relatively understudied.
 The findings also confirm the pecking order theory proposed by Myers & Majluf (1984) and the arguments that female managers tend to be riskaverse (Adams & Funk.
-2012; Yu et al. 2017) and less confident (Barber & Odean, 2001; Huang & Kisgen.
+2012; Yu et al. 2017) and less confide 34 (Barber & Odean, 2001; Huang & Kisgen.
 2013).
 From a practical point of view, this study suggests that companies in developing countries seek to balance liquidity and capital cost efficiency in working capital management to provide more significant opportunities for women to occupy top managerial positions.